php-ffi-headers/.github/profile/README.md

 - **Compat Version** - The version of the original C library that the PHP headers are compatible with.
 - **Source Version** - Current latest release version of the original C library.
-  - ❌ - Indicates that it is not possible to automatically track the version.
 - **Status** - CI build status.

 <center>